nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 ```
 pip install -r requirements.txt
 ```
-Run the main.py file to get train best possible model and the results will be written in 'output/XGB_best_model_details.txt') This model will be trained with the best hyperparameters (acquired through GridSearchCV)
+Run the **main.py** file to get train best possible model and the results will be written in 'output/XGB_best_model_details.txt')
+This model will be trained with the best hyperparameters (acquired through GridSearchCV)

 ## :information_source: Overview
-We start from the cleaned.csv dataset we acquired from the Data cleaning (see data-exploration/Main_DataCleaning_notebook.ipynb)
+We start from the **cleaned.csv** dataset we acquired from the Data cleaning (see data-exploration/Main_DataCleaning_notebook.ipynb)
-The models that have been used to predict pricing based on several features:
+The models that have been used to **predict pricing based on several features**:
  - Linear Regression
  - K-Nearest Neighbour Regression
  - Huber Regression